-In addition, your Dependent's coverage will end if you do not, within the time period requested, return an enrollment form or confirmation or proof of eligibility (such as a birth or marriage certificate), as requested by the Administrative Office from time to time.
-At Annual Enrollment you will be asked to review an enrollment form or confirmation to continue coverage for your Dependents the following calendar year.
-If you are asked to return the form and you do not, coverage for your Dependents will end, and they will have no options to continue coverage under the Plan.
+In addition, your Dependent's coverage will end if you do not, within the time period requested, return confirmation or proof of eligibility (such as a birth or marriage certificate), as requested by the Administrative Office from time to time.
+At Annual Enrollment you may be asked to review an enrollment form or confirmation and notify the Administrative Office of any changes to the coverage for your Dependents the following calendar year.